ammdias/finctrl/MANUAL.md

 that moves an amount from one account to another.
 If I took 10 Euro from my bank account on a ATM I could use this command to describe the operation:

-    Test > add transfer of 10 from bank to pocket date 1/3 \
+    Test > add transfer of 10 from bank to wallet date 1/3 \
          : descr 'ATM withdrawal'
     Transaction ids: 4, 5